 The addition of thyme to this recipe is owed to the fact that this is a very common ingredient in bean dishes in the northwestern DR, where I hail from.
 Feel free to adapt this recipe to your and your family's taste.
 And we'd love to hear what's different in yours.

-[Recipe + Video] Moro de Habichuelas (Dominican Rice and Beans)
+[Recipe + Video] Moro de Habichuelas (Dominican Rice with Beans)

-- ½ teaspoon of dry thyme leaves, , or a 3 sprigs of fresh thyme
+- ½ teaspoon dry thyme leaves, or a 3 sprigs of fresh thyme

 - 1 pinch of oregano

-- 4 cups of long grain white rice
+- 4 cup rice, long grain rice, Carolina

-- Serve with meat, (or seafood), a side dish and salad.
+- Serving: Serve with meat, (or seafood), a side dish, and salad (see notes).